sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-2-ifs.rst

 .. activecode:: code3_2_4
    :language: java
    :autograde: unittest
-   :practice: T
+   :stdin: true

    The code below doesn't work as expected.
+It has 2 errors.
+   Run the program with input true, then change the input to false and run again.
+   Even when the input is false, the program still prints both messages.
-Fix it to only print "Wear a coat" and "Wear gloves" when isCold is true.
+   Fix it to only print both "Wear a coat" and "Wear gloves" when isCold is true.
+   Nothing should print when isCold is false.

    ~~~~
+   import java.util.Scanner;
    public class TestCold
    {
       public static void main(String[] args)
       {
+        Scanner scan = new Scanner(System.in);

+        System.out.println("Is it cold?");
-        boolean isCold = false;
+        boolean isCold = scan.nextBoolean();

-        if (isCold = true);
+        if (isCold);
             System.out.println("Wear a coat");
             System.out.println("Wear gloves");

       }
    }
    ====
     import static org.junit.Assert.*;
     import org.junit.*;;
     import java.io.*;

     public class RunestoneTests extends CodeTestHelper
     {

         @Test
-        public void testMain() throws IOException
+        public void testsemicolon()
         {
-            String output = getMethodOutput("main");
-            String expect = "";
+            String code = getCode();
+            int num = countOccurences(code, "isCold);");
-            boolean passed = getResults(expect, output, "Expected output from main if isCold is false");
+            boolean passed = num == 0;

+            getResults("0", "" + num, "if (isCold);  get rid of semicolon", passed);
             assertTrue(passed);
         }

         @Test
         public void testCountCurlies()
         {